mariuszmarzec/cheatDay/TESTING_SCENARIOS.md

 Then user sees weights screen
 And user sees updated target weight

-X: user display weights chart
+XIII: user display weights chart
 Given user is logged in
 And user has weights results
 And user sees home screen